sakshiupl/HumanObjectTracking/README.md

 # Replicate the Streamlit Application as shown in the sample output video.
 ## Please note that this replication is done locally to ease the complexity of real time execution
-## You might first want to install these dependencies and requirements

 1. Create a new folder and clone the repository
 ```bash